In 2017-18, the Academy undertook a horizon scanning project to identify key areas of scientific research and innovation

 The Academy of Medical sciences hosted a series of half-day workshops for forward thinking and dynamic discussions between Fellows, early career researchers, and collaborators from beyond the medical sciences.

-The Academy’s horizon scanning project has a strong focus on regional engagement of our Fellowship and collaborators across the UK.
+The project had a strong focus on regional engagement of our Fellowship and collaborators across the UK.
 In keeping with this, the six half-day workshops were held throughout the country, with support from our Regional Champions.
 Participants were not expected to be experts in specific areas of research – instead we welcomed the diversity of opinion people bring by approaching discussions from a range of backgrounds, particularly as we explore wider societal impacts and expectations.